-With the advent of the discovery of electronically stored information ("ESI") under the 2006 Amendments to the Federal Rules of Civil Procedure (Fed.
+Since the discovery of electronically stored information ("ESI") has become common practice after the adoption of the 2006 Amendments to the Federal Rules of Civil Procedure (Fed.
 R. Civ.
 P.), we have witnessed the explosion of the sheer volume of information now subject to discovery.
-The ever expanding volume of ESI complicates producing parties' ability (particularly large corporations) to identify and exclude from the production, and log documents subject to a claim of privilege.
-The resulting reality is that it is difficult or impossible, even with the best processes and technology, to prevent the unintentional production of privileged materials in a large ESI production.2
+The ever-expanding volume of ESI complicates producing parties', especially large organizations', ability to identify, exclude from the production, and log documents subject to a claim of attorney-client privilege or work-product protection.1 The resulting reality is that it is difficult if not impossible, even with the best processes and technology, to prevent the unintentional production of privileged materials in a large ESI production.2